Ultraviolet Spectropolarimetry: on the origin of rapidly rotating B stars: Introduction

-We further detail the motivation for our investigation in Section~\ref{motivation} and discuss the required observations, including our target list, in Section~\ref{observations}.
-Evolutionary considerations and potential results are described in Sections~\ref{evol} and ~\ref{results} respectively.
+We further detail the motivation for our investigation in Section~\ref{motivation} and discuss the required observations, including our target selection, in Section~\ref{observations}.
+Evolutionary considerations and potential results are described in Sections~\ref{evol} and \ref{results} respectively.
 The specific objective for this work is to test the prediction that the spin-up of massive main-sequence stars to form rapidly rotating star plus disk systems is caused by binary mass transfer, followed by rotational evolution due to core contraction and mass loss.
-To accomplish this objective we subdivide our results as follows: details and techniques about detecting binary companions and their orbits are provided in Subsection~\ref{binarydetails}, how we model the sdO stars is presented in Subsection~\ref{sdO_models}, how we determine rotational properties of the sample is outlined in Subsection~\ref{rotation}, and disk physical properties are described in Subsection~\ref{disks}.
+To accomplish this objective we subdivide our results as follows: details and techniques about detecting binary companions and their orbits are provided in Subsection~\ref{binarydetails}, the modeling of the sdO stars is presented in Subsection~\ref{sdO_models}, how we determine rotational properties of the sample is outlined in Subsection~\ref{rotation}, and disk physical properties are described in Subsection~\ref{disks}.
 We conclude in Section~\ref{conclude}.
-Our target list is provided in Appendix A.
+A provisional target list pertinent to the capabilities of the {\em Polstar} mission has been assembled and is provided in Appendix A. Appendix B explores the relationship between the UV spectroscopic signal-to-noise ratio (SNR) and the detectability of sdO companions in various binary configurations.